RaginiGaggar/QuoteGen/README.md

 Welcome to the Random Quote Generator!
 This React application offers a dynamic and interactive way to explore and enjoy random quotes.
 Built with a focus on user experience and modern web technologies, it features a variety of functionalities to enhance the quote-fetching experience.

+It has been inspired and learnt from various platforms.

 ## Features

 - **Random Quote Generation:** Retrieves and displays a random quote from the Quotable API.